aws/amazon-documentdb-odbc-driver/README.md

 - This project uses [Google's C++ Style Guide](https://google.github.io/styleguide/cppguide.htm) as a basis for C/C++ usage and formatting.
 - Some formatting is set using the .clang-format file at the base of repository.
 Other options for Visual Studio can be imported from the
-`VS-C++-Settings-Export.vssettings` file alsof found at root of repository.
+`VS-C++-Settings-Export.vssettings` file also found at root of repository.

 ### Environment Variables for Testing Accounts/Secrets
 To enable the test environment to run the tests against a live DocumentDB system, set the following environment variables on your development machine.